yshan2028/google-scholar-mcp/CONFIGURATION.md

 **Solutions:**
 1. Verify API keys are correct
 2. Check internet connection
-3. Try another API method (system tries ScrapingDog → SerpAPI → scholarly)
+3. Try another API method (system tries ScrapingDog → scholarly)
 4. Some queries may legitimately have no results

 ### Issue: Docker image not found